faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-combined.md

 In this lab, you will complete the following tasks:

 - Task 1: Provision an Azure OpenAI resource
-- Task 2: Deploy a model
-- Task 3: Set up an application in Cloud Shell
+- Task 2: Set up an application in Cloud Shell
-- Task 4: Configure your application
+- Task 3: Configure your application
-- Task 5: Run your application
+- Task 4: Run your application

 ## Task 1: Provision an Azure OpenAI resource